Khyati-Gupta10/disney-acquisitions-revenue-analysis/README.md

 ## Abstract

-This project builds a small relational SQL database of Disney's major acquisitions and annual consolidated revenue, then uses validation checks and analytical queries (window functions, CTEs) to explore year-over-year revenue growth alongside the timing of landmark deals (e.g., Pixar, Marvel, Capital Cities/ABC, 21st Century Fox).
-It is intended as a demonstration of SQL technique — data modeling, validation, and window-function analysis — rather than a causal study of M&A performance.
+This project builds a small relational SQL database of Disney's major acquisitions and annual consolidated revenue, then uses validation checks and analytical queries (window functions, CTEs) to explore year over year revenue growth alongside the timing of landmark deals (e.g., Pixar, Marvel, Capital Cities/ABC, 21st Century Fox).
+It is intended as a demonstration of SQL technique ,data modeling, validation, and window-function analysis rather than a causal study of M&A performance.

 ---

 ## 1. Introduction

 Mergers and acquisitions (M&A) are often cited as pivotal moments in corporate strategy.
-Disney's history — from its early Disneyland ownership consolidation in the late 1950s to the $71.3 billion acquisition of 21st Century Fox in 2019 — offers a well-known case study.
+Disney's history  from its early Disneyland ownership consolidation in the late 1950s to the $71.3 billion acquisition of 21st Century Fox in 2019 offers a well-known case study.
 This project uses SQL to:

 1. Catalogue Disney's major acquisitions.
 2. Track annual revenue over the 2009–2024 window for which comparable figures exist.